frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 Therefore, $T(10) = 177$.

 Each value of $T(n)$ represents the number of recursive calls to compute `fibonacci_memo(n)` using the formula $T(n) = T(n-1) + T(n-2) + 1$.
 And we have only 10 recursive calls.

+#### Efficiency

+We must procede one Big O analysis of the `fibonacci_memo` function, it uses memoization to calculate Fibonacci numbers.
+Let's analyze its time and space complexity.

+The key to understanding the time complexity is that each unique value of `n` is calculated only once and then stored in `memo`.

+- There are $n$ unique values (from $0$ to $n$).
+- For each value of $n$, the function performs a constant amount of work (checking, adding, and retrieving values from `memo`).

+Therefore, the total time complexity of the function is $O(n)$, since each Fibonacci number up to $n$ is computed and stored once.

+The space complexity is determined by the additional storage used by the memoization dictionary (`memo`).

+- The dictionary `memo` can contain up to $n$ entries (one for each Fibonacci number up to $n$).

+Thus, the space complexity is also $O(n)$ due to the space required to store the entries in the `memo` dictionary.

+Finally we are ready to study Dynamic Programming with Tabulation.

 ### Example 3: Fibonacci with Tabulation